 - Power Up.
 While we are here, I'll mention that I get more joy than I should watching this video of Twice members cheering on Red Velvet!
 Someone in the comments suggests that Nayeon should be the president of ReVeluv, the Red Velvet fan club!

-I was not paying attention to Red Velvet and so I was shocked to learn in May 2021 that Wendy fell 2.5m/8ft off a stage during a rehearsal on Christmas Day 2019 and sustained serious injuries.
+I was not paying attention to Red Velvet and I've probably missed some great songs but I was shocked to learn in May 2021 that Wendy fell 2.5m/8ft off a stage during a rehearsal on Christmas Day 2019 and sustained serious injuries.
 She was in hospital for 2 months and didn't reappear with the group until New Year's Day this year.
 Knowing this, it is sad to listen to two songs she released in April 2021:

 Joy (from Red Velvet)